-- a) Brakes - i) Brake friction material may be removed, measured, de-glazed and refitted. - ii) The brake system may be bled. - b) Bodywork - The aerodynamic set up of the front wing may be adjusted using the existing parts.
+- i) Brake friction material may be removed, measured, de-glazed and refitted. - ii) The brake system may be bled.

+b) Bodywork

+- The aerodynamic set up of the front wing may be adjusted using the existing parts.
 No parts may be added, removed or replaced. - ii) Bodywork (excluding radiators and heat exchangers) may be removed. - iii) The front and rear wing assemblies may be inspected with the use of NDT methods, provided no disassembly takes place. - iv) Cosmetic changes may be made to the bodywork and tape may be added. - v) Any part of the car may be cleaned. - vi) Bodywork fixings (consumable fasteners) may be replaced. - vii) Any bodywork component may be repaired where the damage is patched, bonded, or fixed together.
 Any such repair must cause no more than incidental changes in bodywork geometry, and no replacement components or sub-components may be used. - c) Climatic Conditions If the Technical Delegate is satisfied that changes in climatic conditions necessitate alterations of the specification of a car, all competitors will be notified (via the official messaging system) with the message "CHANGE IN CLIMATIC CONDITIONS".
-From this point onwards changes may be made to: - i) Components specified in Articles 3.13.3 and 3.13.4 of the Technical Regulations. - Power unit and / or gearbox cooling bodywork that lies within RV-BODY-REAR and / or RV-RBW-EC reference volumes as defined in Appendix 1 of the Technical Regulations.
+From this point onwards until the start of the subsequent sprint session or race changes may be made to: - i) Components specified in Articles 3.13.3 and 3.13.4 of the Technical Regulations. - ii) Power unit and / or gearbox cooling bodywork that lies within RV-BODY-REAR and / or RV-RBW-EC reference volumes as defined in Appendix 1 of the Technical Regulations. - iii) The settings of any bypass valves or flow restrictors used within the liquid part(s) of the cooling system(s) may also be adjusted, for the sole purpose of adjusting power unit and / or gearbox cooling. - iv) Pitot tubes may be covered or uncovered. - v) The addition or removal of the Driver Cooling Scoop described in Article 3.6.5 of the Technical Regulations.